vailingpuppet/blooket-/README.md

 ## How To Use:

-- Simply open the file that sounds more interesting, click the "Raw" button, then copy the code and paste it into the chrome console when you're on blooket.
+- Simply open the file that sounds more interesting, click the "Raw" button, then copy the code and paste it into the chrome console when you're on Blooket.

 ## Features:
 - Default Scripts: